-SmartTime is a gate-level static timing analysis (STA) tool for SmartFusion, IGLOO, ProASIC3, Fusion, SmartFusion2, IGLOO2, RTG4.
-With SmartTime, you can enter timing constraints and perform complete timing analysis (Min Delay and Max Delay Analysis) of your design to ensure that you meet all timing constraints and that your design operates at the desired speed with the right amount of margin across all operating conditions.
+SmartTime is the Libero SoC gate-level static timing analysis tool.
+With SmartTime, you can perform complete timing analysis of your design to ensure that you meet all timing constraints and that your design operates at the desired speed with the right amount of margin across all operating conditions.